-Naomi Winston’s busy practice covers litigation, drafting and advisory work across the full range of commercial chancery and chancery matters, but with particular focus on partnership, probate and trust matters and property.
+Naomi Winston’s busy practice covers litigation, drafting and advisory work with a focus on partnership, Court of Protection and probate matters.

-As recognised by the directories (see above), the law relating to partnership and LLPs forms a core part of Naomi’s practice.
+As recognised by the directories (see below), the law relating to partnership and LLPs forms a core part of Naomi’s practice.
 She regularly acts for and advises both firms and individual members or partners across a wide range of partnerships from solicitors and accountancy firms to investment banking consultancies and private equity firms to medical practices, farming partnerships and property partnerships.
 In particular, she regularly advises in relation to partnership exits, team moves, restrictive covenants and remuneration disputes.
-She has significant experience of advising managing partners on internal issues and also of drafting partnership and members’ agreements, retirement deeds and other related documents.
+She has significant experience of advising managing partners on internal issues and also of drafting partnership and members’ agreements, retirement deeds and other related documents both in England & Wales and outside of the jurisdiction.

 - Reinhard v Ondra EWHC 26 (Ch); EWHC 1869 (Ch): Acting for a former member dealing with questions of the nature of member’s interests in an LLP, whether members can be employees and what terms apply to members.